CharlesPlusC/MegaConstellationSSA/README.md

 ``` bash
  (conda activate megaconst)
 ```
-4. Create a file called SLTrack.ini and put it in the root directory of the repository.
+4. If you wish to redownload the TLE data: Create a file called SLTrack.ini and put it in the root directory of the repository.
 The file should contain your Space-track.org username and password in the following format:
 ``` bash
 [configuration]
 username = your_email@email.com